Charles Cullen: Motives

-Cullen stated that he had overdosed patients to spare them from being seen going into cardiac or respiratory arrest and being listed as a Code Blue emergency.
-He told detectives that he could not bear to witness or to hear about attempts at saving a victim's life.
+Cullen stated that he had overdosed patients to spare them from going into cardiac or respiratory arrest and being listed as a Code Blue emergency.
+He told detectives that he could not bear to witness or even hear about attempts at saving a victim's life.
 Cullen also stated that he gave patients overdoses so that he could end their suffering and prevent hospital personnel from dehumanizing them.
 However, not all of his victims were terminal patients.
 Some, like Gall, had been expected to recover before Cullen killed them.
 The nurse Lynn Tester described many of the victims as "people on the mend" in a police interview.

-Instead of using common painkillers and stimulants, access to which was strictly regulated by hospitals because of their value as street drugs, Cullen chose drugs such as digoxin and insulin, which had little use outside of a hospital setting and were less likely to attract attention.

-Investigators stated that Cullen may have caused patients to suffer but did not realize it, which contradicted his claims of wanting to save patients.
-Similarly, Cullen told investigators that although he often observed patients' suffering for several days, the decision to commit each murder was performed on impulse.
-Cullen told detectives in December 2003 that he lived most of his life in a fog and that he had blacked out memories of murdering most of his victims.
+Cullen told investigators that although he often observed patients' suffering for several days, the decision to commit each murder was performed on impulse.
+Cullen told detectives in December, 2003 that he lived most of his life in a fog and that he had blacked out memories of murdering most of his victims.
 He said that he could not recall how many he killed or why he had chosen them.
-In some cases, Cullen adamantly denied committing any murders at a given facility.
+At times, Cullen adamantly denied committing any murders at a given facility.
 However, after reviewing medical records, he admitted that he had been involved in patient deaths.